28 Apr UPDATED 4/28/20: OPWDD issues revised staff guidance for managing COVID-19

 individual has a medical emergency and you need to call 911, notify the dispatch personnel

-6. Other individuals living in the home should stay in another room, or be separated from the sick
+that the individual has, or is being evaluated for, COVID-19. - Other individuals living in the home should stay in another room, or be separated from the sick

 individual, as much as possible.
 Other individuals living in the home should use a separate